glompos21/manet-deployment-suite/README.md

 BATMAN_HOP_PENALTY=30      # Penalty for each hop (15-100, higher = less hops)
 BATMAN_LOG_LEVEL=batman         # Log level (0=none to 4=verbose)
 ```
+Note: The actual mesh-config file should not contain comments.
+The template should be copied from the file in the config_tools/ folder.

 #### 2. Understanding mesh-network.service